JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 ```

 ## It's all about bounce!
-The main propagation algorithm used by `DynamicalBilliards` bundled in the following well-behaving function:
+The main propagation algorithm used by `DynamicalBilliards` is bundled in the following well-behaving function:
 ```@docs
 bounce!
 ```